monoteba/maya/mtoo/animation/README.md

 ### Description

-Finds consecutive identical keys and removes the superflous ones.
+Finds consecutive identical keys on selected objects and removes the superflous ones.
 Currently works best on tangents set to auto, linear or stepped.

 _Note: Does currently **not** take tangent direction into consideration._